Chart Color Schemes

 North Lakes has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 37 projects likely affecting the area.
-Notable ones include North Lakes Health Hub Expansion, North Lakes Drive Mixed-Use Hotel Development, Azure North Lakes Mixed Development, and North Lakes Driving Range.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 36 projects likely to impact the area.
+Key projects include North Lakes Health Hub Expansion, North Lakes Drive Mixed-Use Hotel Development, Azure North Lakes Mixed Development, and North Lakes Driving Range.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.